• Skip to main content

 • In this technique, you have to take very little paint on a wet brush and then apply it to a wet fabric piece.

-• Use a liberal amount of water while fabric painting to notice the color blend across the fabric.
+• Use a liberal amount of water while fabric painting to notice the color blended across the fabric.

 • Let the fabric and the paint dry, and then it will be ready to be worn.